ceballiure/ansible-role-torrc/README.md

 - `torrc_or_ports: []`
 Required: what port(s) to advertise for incoming Tor connections.
 - `torrc_address: ''`
+The IP address or full DNS name for incoming connections to your relay.
+Leave commented out and Tor will guess.
 - `torrc_outbound_bind_address: ''`
 - `torrc_outbound_bind_address_exit: ''`
 - `torrc_outbound_bind_address_or: ''`